TDEE Calculator

 TDEE (Total Daily Energy Expenditure) is the total number of calories a person burns daily, including calories burned through basic bodily functions (such as breathing and heartbeat), physical activity, and digestion.
 It represents the amount of energy a person needs to maintain their current weight.

-Understanding the concept of TDEE is crucial for formulating a diet regimen that will help you keep your current weight, to lose weight, and gain weight.
+Understanding the concept of TDEE is crucial for formulating a diet regimen that will help you maintain your current weight, lose weight, or gain weight.

 It is calculated by considering your basal metabolic rate (BMR), your activity level, and the thermic effect of food (TEF).